A delicious recipe for traditional dry shortbread cookies, vegan and dairy-free, with only 4 ingredients.Read more: Best Vegan Shortbread Cookies

 This is a dry, dry, dry cookie – as my father-in-law would say.
 He used all purpose flour – with rice flour added as his secret ingredient.
 As a result, the dough is very dry – and so it is kneaded and kneaded to press it into shape!

 The recipe originally called for 1/2 cup of fruit sugar.
 Fruit sugar is a fine sugar, which dissolves instantly (sometimes available in stores as Redpath brand).
-It is increasingly difficult to find in my local stores, so I have altered the recipe to 2/3 cup granulated white sugar – and it tastes just right with this substitute!
+It is increasingly difficult to find in local stores, so I have altered the recipe to 2/3 cup granulated white sugar – and it tastes just right with this substitute!
+This cookie is just the right level of sweetness – buttery but not to sweet.

 Shortbread is generally cooked slowly and at a lower temperature than other cookies, and the dough is generally unleavened (no egg, baking powder or soda).
 These cookies bake for an hour – so wait ’til you have time on your hands!